What is Tagging and why do you want it

 - Rename tags – right click any tag and select and edit tag “Title”.

 - Delete tags – note, if you Delete a tag, it will be removed from all files that ever used it!

 - Assign a keyboard shortcut to a Tag – it is possible to add a unique shortcut key to directly assign frequently used tags.

 - Changing icon – each tag can have a custom icon (the icon will not be valid outside your digiKam, so do not spend too much effort on this).

 digiKam will propagate the change across all image files that used the old name.

 Face or People tags are excellent to show not only who is in the picture but also which one out of all those wedding guests is that person you are looking for.
 Note that digiKam is unique among open-source and multi-platform photo galleries to feature full support for face regions (including imported face tags from other software) – as always digiKam saves your efforts into formats that will be readable by other software and the data stays safely embedded in each image file.

 Automatic face detection module in DigiKam is working and being actively developed.
 It can help you tag people without any privacy concerns of the “free cloud services” such as Google or Facebook.
-The use of automatic face detection is outside of the scope of this tutorial, but it is highly recommended to use the automatic detection first and then compliment people tagging with manual face tagging.
+The use of automatic face detection is outside of the scope of this tutorial, but digiKam users do find the feature useful in the current state.
+No matter how good automatic detection is, you will likely run automatic detection first and then complement the results with manual face tagging.